Examples for the standard conjecture of Hodge type: Preliminaries

-The \textit{primitive part} $\mathcal P^i(X)$ is defined to be the kernel of $Z \mapsto Z \cdot L^{n-2i+1}$, i.e the map where one intersects with $L$ once more after the Lefschetz operator.
-For more context, see \cite{and04}, \cite{Gro68} or \cite{Kl94}. \begin{conjecture}[Standard conjecture of Hodge type \cite{Gro68}] For all $0 \leqslant i \leqslant g/2$, the pairing
+The \textit{primitive part} $\mathcal P^i(X)$ is defined to be the kernel of $Z \mapsto Z \cdot L^{n-2i+1}$, i.e. the map where one intersects with $L$ once more after the Lefschetz operator.
+For more context, see \cite{and04}, \cite{Gro68} or \cite{Kl94}. \begin{conjecture}[Standard conjecture of Hodge type \cite{Gro68}] For all $0 \leqslant i \leqslant n/2$, the pairing

 is positive definite. \end{conjecture} When formulated, this conjecture was known for divisors as a consequence of a theorem of Segre \cite{seg37} and in characteristic $0$ by the Hodge-Riemann relations \cite[Theorem 6.33]{voi02}.
-We will now recall a recent results in which the conjecture is known.
+We will now recall a recent result concerning a class of cycles for which the conjecture is known.